Get started by searching below:

 Find Out if You Have a Case Today

-Medical professionals are expected to uphold a high standard of medical care in the delivery room.
+Medical professionals are expected to uphold the standard of medical care in the delivery room.
 If they do not, they could make medical mistakes that cause your child to develop brain damage and cerebral palsy.

 You should not have to pay for your child’s cerebral palsy treatment – especially if it was preventable.
 Thankfully, there are financial support options available to help you and your family.